Advertisement

-The Thailand visa mess often baffles me as I observe hordes of people dedicating vast portions of their day at immigration offices for a mere 30-day extension on their tourist visas or visa exemptions.
+The visa mess often baffles me as I observe hordes of people dedicating vast portions of their day at immigration offices for a mere 30-day extension on their tourist visas or visa exemptions.

 Forking out 1,900 THB for this privilege, only to endure the costly ritual of a visa run the following month, strikes me as a testament to the deep affection many hold for this country.